vmcilwain/salted_rails_server/README.md

 ### ImageMagick State

-Installs the lates version of ImageMagick via the package manager for the OS
+Installs the lates version of ImageMagick via the package manager for the OS.

 ### LogRotate State

 Ensures logrotate is installed on the remote system (it most likely is) via the package manager for the OS.
-Adds a rails config in /etc/logrotate.d
+Adds a rails config in /etc/logrotate.d.

 ### Monit State